Iterating Generalised Perfect Set Forcing Along Well-Founded Orders

-The paper is organised as follows. \S\ref{sec:definitions} gives basic definitions and facts. \S\ref{sec:difficcult} explains why geometric iterations cannot be used in this case and describes the main difficulties needed to be resolved. \S \ref{sec: ourdef} gives the definitions of the concepts needed from \cite{Property-B}. \S\ref{sec:it-wf} develops the definition of an iteration along a well-founded order. \S \ref{sec:main} proves the main result of the paper, which is that for appropriate filters $\mathcal F$, we can iterate ${\mathbb P}(\FF)$ along any well-founded order and preserves cardinals up and including $\kappa^+$. \S\ref{sec:applications} shows what the generic object of ${\mathbb P}(\FF)$ is.
-Finally, \S \ref{sec:double+} discusses the difficulties of proving the preservation of $\kappa^{++}$ even when starting from a model of GCH, where our research is inconclusive. \S\ref{conclusions} recalls the conclusions of the paper and some indications for possible future directions.
+The paper is organised as follows. \S\ref{sec:definitions} gives basic definitions and facts. \S\ref{sec:difficcult} explains why geometric iterations cannot be used in this case and describes the main difficulties that need to be resolved. \S \ref{sec: ourdef} gives the definitions of the concepts needed from \cite{Property-B}. \S\ref{sec:it-wf} develops the definition of an iteration along a well-founded order. \S \ref{sec:main} proves the main result of the paper, which is that, for appropriate filters $\mathcal F$, we can iterate ${\mathbb P}(\FF)$ along any well-founded order and preserve cardinals up to and including $\kappa^+$. \S\ref{sec:applications} shows what the generic object of ${\mathbb P}(\FF)$ is.
+Finally, \S \ref{sec:double+} discusses the difficulties of proving the preservation of $\kappa^{++}$ even when starting from a model of GCH, where our research is inconclusive. \S\ref{conclusions} recalls the conclusions of the paper and gives indications of future research directions.